-This is such is a festive time of year for those of us in Canada, the U.K. and the U.S. They just celebrated Queen Elizabeth II’s birthday in the United Kingdom with the Trooping of the Colour parade.
-Coming up next is Canada Day on July 1st and American’s Independence Day on July 4th.
-However, fireworks displays can be stressful and anything but enjoyable.
+This is such is a festive time of year for those of us in Canada, the UK, and the US.
+Queen Elizabeth II just celebrated her birthday in the United Kingdom 🇬🇧.
+Coming up next is Canada Day 🇨🇦 on July 1st and America's Independence Day 🇺🇸 on July 4th.
+Of course, along with these celebrations come fireworks.
+However, fireworks displays can be stressful and anything but enjoyable for many hoomans and their pets.
 A pet’s reaction can range from mild (wanting to snuggle or hide until the noise stops) to severe (breaking through barriers to run away or being really destructive).
-It's estimated that 45 percent of dogs in the U.K. show signs of fear when they hear fireworks.
+It's estimated that 45 percent of dogs in the UK show signs of fear when they hear fireworks.
 It doesn't have to be that way though, so don't ignore the problem.
 There are lots of simple things you can do to help your pet deal with fireworks.
 By preparing in advance before fireworks start your pet will be better able to cope with the noises.

 - Make sure your pets – cats and dogs alike – have identification tags with up-to-date information.
 If you have horses, you might consider marking a safety (breakaway) halter with your contact information and leaving it on your horse during this stressful time.